shakin-shahria/shakin-shahria/README.md

 ## Abstract

 - Currently delving into AI, Machine Learning, and Data Engineering for integration .
+- Skilled in Web management: HTML, CSS, JavaScript, PHP.
-- Proficient in programming languages: C, C++, PHP, Python, and Java.
+- Proficient in programming languages: C, C++, Python and Java.
 - Skilled in database management: SQL, including designing and querying databases.